Wednesdaysama/evolutionary_adaptation/ALE_workflow_notebook.md

 There were 2213 genomes.

 ## 2 make species tree (this step could be moved after running metaerg.
 Then, using the faa results)
-Submitting the species_tree.slurm file below to ARC:
+Submitting the species_tree.slurm file below to ARC: (CPU efficiency: 4.8%, Memory efficiency: 0.4%)

     #!/bin/bash
     #SBATCH --job-name=1_SpeciesTree      # Job name